MiG-31 Foxhound: Why Russia’s ‘Super Interceptor’, That Can Shoot Satellites, Fire Hypersonic Missiles, Found No Buyers?

 Mikoyan MiG-31 “Foxhound”

-MiG-31 is a supersonic interceptor aircraft that was developed for use by the Soviet Air Forces through the Mikoyan design bureau as a replacement for the earlier MiG-25 “Foxbat” and has the distinction of being among the fastest combat jets in the world.
+The MiG-31 is a supersonic interceptor aircraft developed by the Soviet Air Forces through the Mikoyan Design Bureau as a replacement for the earlier MiG-25 “Foxbat.”
+It has the distinction of being among the fastest combat jets in the world.
 The Russian Air Force operates 130 aircraft, and the Kazakhstan Air Force operates 20.

 Russians claim that the MiG-31BM is 2.6 times more efficient.
 The upgraded Zaslon-M radar detection range for air targets has been increased to 400 km for AEW&C-sized aircraft.
 The aircraft can automatically track up to 24 targets and simultaneously engage up to eight.